 Changes to the Danish Sickness Benefit Act:

-The Danish Government has on 17 March 2020 passed a bill amending the Danish Sickness Benefit Act (L135) as follows:
+On 17 March 2020, the Danish Government passed a bill amending the Danish Sickness Benefit Act (L135) as follows:

-- Sickness benefit reimbursement may be granted to employers for salary or sickness benefits paid during the so-called "employer period" from the employee's first day of sickness absence for employees who are unable to work as a result of his/hers own sickness due to COVID-19.
-Under the current rules, the employer is as a general rule only entitled to reimbursement after 30 days of continued sickness (which is still the case for sickness not related to COVID-19).
+- Sickness benefit reimbursement may be granted to employers for salary or sickness benefits paid during the so-called "employer period" (i.e. from the first day of sickness absence for employees who are unable to work as a result of their COVID-19 sickness).
+Under the current rules, the employer is generally only entitled to reimbursement after 30 days of continued sickness (which is still the case for non-COVID related sickness).

-- Furthermore, it is proposed that an employer may be entitled to reimbursement in the event that the employee is unable to perform their work due to a recommendation from the Danish health authorities regarding certain groups who must stay at home due to specific circumstances related to COVID-19 (i.e. quarantined employees).
+- Furthermore, it is proposed that an employer may be entitled to reimbursement where the employee is unable to perform their work due to a recommendation from the Danish health authorities, e.g. in respect of certain groups who must stay at home due to COVID-19 (quarantined employees).
 However, we note that the employee must be unable to work from home.
-This is an exception to the current rules where the employer only receives reimbursement in the event of an employee's illness.
+This is an exception to the general rule that the employer will only receive reimbursement in the event of an employee's illness.

-- An employer will, however, not be entitled to reimbursement for an employee who does not fulfil the standard employment requirements stipulated in the Danish Sickness Benefit Act.
-These are:
+- However, an employer will not be entitled to reimbursement for an employee who does not fulfil the standard employment requirements outlined in the Danish Sickness Benefit Act.
+The requirements are as follows:

-- On the first day of absence, the employee must have been employed by the employer continuously for the previous eight weeks before the absence, and performed work for at least 72 hours during this period.
+- On the first day of absence, the employee must have been continuously employed by the employer for the eight weeks prior to the absence, and performed work for at least 74 hours during this period.

 - In the event that the employee is working from home in whole or in part, the sickness benefit will have to lapse completely or partially.

 - It is proposed that the scheme should apply to public and private employers.
-Since this is a temporary initiative as a result of COVID-19, the proposed bill includes a cessation clause, which states that the temporary rules are proposed to cease on 1 January 2021.
+As this is a temporary initiative introduced in response to COVID-19, the proposed bill includes a cessation clause, which states that the temporary rules are proposed to cease on 1 January 2021.

 Initiative regarding more flexibility to the rules on reduced working hours